Jack Nicklaus: Close of playing career

 I'm very sentimental and the place gets to me every time I go there.
 In May I walked around and welled up with hardly anyone watching me.
 St Andrews was always where I wanted to finish my major career.

 Nicklaus turned 65 in January that year, which was the last year he could enter The Open Championship as an exempt player.
 He played with Luke Donald and Tom Watson in his final round.
 After hitting his tee shot off the 18th tee in the second round, Nicklaus received a ten-minute standing ovation from the crowd.
 On the eighteenth fairway, he gave his final farewell to professional golf while standing on the iconic Swilcan Bridge.
 Soon afterwards, Nicklaus ended his career with a birdie, holing a 15-foot birdie putt on the 18th green.
 Nicklaus missed the 36-hole cut with a score of +3 (147).

 The last competitive tournament in which Nicklaus played in the United States was the Champions Tour's Bayer Advantage Classic in Overland Park, Kansas, on June 13, 2005.

+One of the most memorable moments in Nicklaus' career occurred well after his formal retirement from the sport.
+At the grand opening of a course Nicklaus designed, The Golf Club at Harbor Shores in Benton Harbor, Michigan, in July 2010, Nicklaus played alongside Arnold Palmer, Tom Watson, and Johnny Miller in the Harbor Shores Champions for Change Golf Challenge.
+Miller questioned how anybody could handle a particular severely uphill and sloping putt spanning the entire green.
+Nicklaus walked over from across the green, asking "Want me to show you how to putt it?"
+Miller replied, "Show me how to do it" as Nicklaus dropped a ball next to Miller's and casually hit the 102-foot putt, which curved uphill and across the green before dropping perfectly into the hole, eliciting cheers.

 On April 8, 2015, Nicklaus hit his first-ever hole-in-one at the Augusta National Golf Club at the age of 75 when participating in the Masters' Par 3 Contest, albeit on the Par 3 Course, while playing with Gary Player and Ben Crenshaw.
 He hit 20 holes-in-one in professional tournament play at other venues over his career.